-Funeral Leave
+Funeral Bereavement Leave

-Employees will be permitted to use up to three (3) consecutive working days, with pay, as funeral leave upon the death of an immediate family member.
-This paid leave will not be deducted from the employee's PTO balance.
-Employees will be permitted to use one (1) day with pay as funeral leave upon the death of a relative other than an immediate family member.
+Employees will be permitted to use up to three (3) consecutive working days, with pay, as funeral bereavement leave upon the death of an immediate family member and one (1) day for other family.
+This paid leave will not be deducted from the employee's paid time off balance.